-Marcelle M. Willock, MD, Faculty Development Program
+Dr. Marcelle M. Willock, MD, Faculty Development & Diversity Program

-The Marcelle M. Willock, MD, Faculty Development Program (FDP) is a longitudinal leadership and career development program for faculty members from under-represented racial and ethnic groups on the BU Medical Campus (Schools of Medicine, Public Health, and Dentistry).
+The Dr. Marcelle M. Willock, MD, Faculty Development and Diversity Program (FDP) is a longitudinal leadership and career development program for faculty members from under-represented racial and ethnic groups on the BU Medical Campus (Schools of Medicine, Public Health, and Dentistry).
 This program provides URG faculty with community and a sense of belonging at BUMC.
 In addition, FDP helps faculty develop the strategies to advance their careers and skills to navigate the complexities of being URG in academic health sciences.

 You cannot save your application once you have started it, so please prepare your answers in advance.
 You can review the application in word format here.